Are you ready for some football? Tecmo Bowl football?

 If I had a Tecmo Bowl bookie, I'd put my money down on New York, Chicago, San Francisco, or Los Angeles every time.
 Individually, Lawrence Taylor (LT could block every field goal and extra point attempt), Walter Payton (a speed demon on offense), Joe Montana/Jerry Rice (love and marriage, Joe and Jerry, can't have one without the other), and Bo Jackson (a.k.a.
 Black Jesus) dominated—Bo, in particular.

-Tecmo Bowl is one of only a handful of NES games that incorporates voice samples.
+Tecmo Bowl is one of only a handful of Nintendo Entertainment System games that incorporates voice samples.
 You'll never tire of hearing the muffled cry of the announcer proclaiming, "Touchdown!"

 Thanks to this game, Mr. Jackson could add one more to the list of things he knows: Tecmo.
-So-called "Tecmo Bo" had been bestowed with such amazing digital athleticism that he could run down an entire quarter by traveling the length of the field and back, in one play, as the other team crawled onto the astroturf, trying in desperation to grab hold of the supernatural superstar.
-The only things missing when Bo took charge were the Benny Hill music and several oxygen tanks in reserve.
+So-called "Tecmo Bo" has been bestowed with such amazing digital athleticism that he could run down an entire quarter by traveling the length of the field and back, in one play, as the other team crawled on the AstroTurf, trying in desperation to grab hold of the supernatural superstar.
+The only thing missing when Bo took charge was tinty Benny Hill music.

 Warning: Tecmo Bo's in full effect.

-Number 34's godliness has become the stuff of Nintendo legend over the years (The Book of Bo Jackson, if you will, in The NES Bible), but it's a little known fact that two editions of Tecmo Bowl exist all because of another skilled player.
-The earlier edition of the game has Eric Dickerson as running back and Albert Bentley as kick returner on Indianapolis, while a later edition has Albert Bentley as RB and Clarence Verdin as KR.
+Number 34's godliness has become the stuff of Nintendo legend over the years (The Book of Bo Jackson, if you will, in The Nintendo Player Bible), but it's a little known fact that two editions of Tecmo Bowl exist all because of another skilled player.
+The earlier edition of the game has Eric Dickerson as running back and Albert Bentley as kick returner on Indianapolis, while a later edition has those spots going to Albert Bentley and Clarence Verdin, respectively.

-Although Tecmo had been given permission from the National Football League Players Association (NFLPA) to use real NFL players' names, an article in The New York Times dated 6/11/89 reveals that Dickerson's lawyers claimed their client never authorized the use of his name and likeness to the group-licensing program that had made the initial deal with Tecmo, Inc (link).
+Although Tecmo had been given permission from the National Football League Players Association ("NFLPA") to use real NFL players' names, an article in The New York Times dated June 11, 1989 reveals that Dickerson's lawyers claimed that their client never authorized the use of his name and likeness to the group-licensing program (link).

 The funny thing is, his name was too long to fit in the game, so Tecmo shortened Dickerson to "Dicker."
-What's more, all of the player sprites look the same, save for color palette swaps (and even some of those are incorrect, as a few Causcian players appear as African-American and vice-versa).
+What's more, all of the player sprites look the same, save for color palette swaps (and even some of those are incorrect, as a few Caucasian players appear as African American and vice versa).

-In any event, the star running back must have prevailed in his lawsuit because future Tecmo Bowl copies are entirely Dick-less.
+In any event, the star running back must have prevailed in his lawsuit because future Tecmo Bowl copies are entirely Dicker-less.

 In the NFL, Dickerson would be suspended several times while with the Colts for such things as "insubordination" and "conduct detrimental" (link).
 He would not make an appearance in Tecmo Super Bowl.